-What is the cost in Midtown Manhattan, NYC for TMJ disorder treatment?
+What is the cost for TMJ disorder treatment in NYC?

 The cost for treatment of TMJ disorder varies greatly depending on how many visits are necessary, and what needs to be done.
 Some patients may require only an oral appliance, some patients may require adjusting the bite, and some may require orthodontics to correct the bite.
 As always at Sachar Dental NYC, we will let you know your expectations of out-of-pocket costs and insurance benefits prior to performing any treatments.